Burnsedia/burnsedia.github.io/src/content/blog/the-art-of-building-in-public.md

 ### Step 5 — Engage Back
 Reply to comments, share feedback, and uplift others building in public.
-You’re not broadcasting — you’re collaborating.
+You are not broadcasting; you are collaborating.
 ## Distribution Channels
 - **Twitter/X**: For daily updates, threads, and quick wins
 - **LinkedIn**: For longer insights and client-oriented storytelling
 - **GitHub**: For proof of work (commits, issues, PRs)
 - **Your Blog (Astro)**: For long-form evergreen posts
-- **YouTube (optional)**: For tutorials and dev logs Each platform feeds the other — Twitter builds awareness, GitHub proves skill, and your blog closes the deal.
+- **YouTube (optional)**: For tutorials and dev logs Each platform feeds the others: short-form builds awareness, GitHub proves execution, and long-form content converts intent.
 ## Operating Rhythm
 Here’s how I manage my “build in public” process:
 1. Ship features daily (client work, BulkPost, or side projects)